Assimilation in Psychology: Definition and Examples

 Piaget’s view on assimilation highlights its crucial role in cognitive development and the construction of knowledge.
 By incorporating new information into existing schemas, individuals can make sense of the world and continue to grow intellectually.

-Examples of Psychological Assimilation
+Real-World Examples of Assimilation

 Psychological assimilation can be observed in various situations and contexts.
-One common example is when a child encounters a new animal for the first time.

 The Role of Schemas in Assimilation